imclark/FaceRecognition/README.md

 and so on

 Should have around 20 images in each subfolder with only the face you want to be known visable.
+Images too large or "awkward format will probably get discarded